RECORD REVENUE OF $115.6 MILLION

 Full Year Highlights:

-- Cash, cash equivalents and restricted cash of $17.5 million at the end of the quarter with no long-term debt
+- Cash, cash equivalents and restricted cash of $22.3 million at year end

 Fourth Quarter Highlights: